 The prevalence of chronic kidney disease (the gradual loss of kidney function), or CKD, might come as a shock to the average American – but it shouldn’t.
 CKD is very common.

-The National Kidney Foundation says over 30 million adults have CKD.
-Also, since kidney function generally decreases over time, the likelihood of developing CKD increases as we get older.
+The National Kidney Foundation reports that over 37 million adults have CKD.
+It’s also estimated that 1 in 3 Americans are at risk for kidney disease, 660,000 people live with kidney failure and 100,000 people are waiting for a kidney transplant.
+Also, since kidney function naturally decreases over time, the likelihood of developing CKD increases as we get older.

 Kidney disease is difficult to detect until the disease reaches more advanced stages.
 Fortunately, there are some things we can do to promote healthy kidney function and slow down the progression of chronic kidney disease.